 3 How Can I Provide Company-Branded Templates & Styling to My Projects?

 Mendix provides a rich set of Atlas UI resources out of the box based on a beautiful theme with page templates and building blocks.
 These resources make it simple to kick-start your first project.

 Atlas UI can be tuned or even fully replaced by your company-branded and company-specific set of UI resources.
 Company-specific resources can contain a theme, layouts, page templates, and building blocks that are fully compliant with your company’s design standards and best practices.
-These UI resources can be published in a Mendix Private App Store in order to make them available for all of your company’s apps.
+These UI resources can be published in a Mendix Private Marketplace in order to make them available for all of your company’s apps.
 Such resources can thus be used immediately and updated when necessary, which makes branding, reuse, and standardization easy and low-cost.

 For more information on how to start building you own set of UI resources, see the Atlas UI how-to’s in the Mendix Documentation.

 4 How Does Mendix Support Multilingual Apps?